Rebeca B Macias Gimenez, PhD

 About

-Rebeca B. Macias Gimenez is an Assistant Professor at the University of Alberta Faculty of Law, where she teaches Constitutional Law (Law 435) and Indigenous Peoples and Canadian State Law (Law 590).
+Rebeca is an Assistant Professor at the University of Alberta Faculty of Law, where she teaches Constitutional Law (Law 435), Indigenous Peoples and Canadian State Law (Law 590) and a seminar on Indigenous Jurisdiction and Constitutional Pluralism (Law 599).
 She holds a Ph.D. from the University of Victoria Faculty of Law, an LLM from the University of Calgary, and a Bachelor of Law from the Universidade Federal de Minas Gerais (Brazil).
 She specializes in environmental law, Indigenous peoples and the law, and trans-systemic and comparative law.
-Rebeca is completing a postdoctoral fellowship at the University of Alberta, exploring and articulating legal principles of the Dunne-za and Cree legal orders of Treaty 8 British Columbia in regard to land and natural resources decision-making.
+Rebeca also completed a postdoctoral fellowship at the University of Alberta, exploring and articulating legal principles of the Dunne-za and Cree legal orders of Treaty 8 British Columbia regarding land and natural resources decision-making.
+Her current research, supported by a SSHRC Insight Grant, examines the cumulative effects of industrial development and Aboriginal Treaty rights as the trigger for a renewed interpretation of historic treaties in Alberta and BC, with a view towards Indigenous self-government initiatives.
+Currently hiring grad students to work on this project.

 Research